sshephard2/skewed-modelling/README.md

 ### Model 1 - separate DBs for sport types "simple Microservices"

-There are two DBs, one for Archery tickets, one for Athletics.
+There are two DBs, one for Cycling tickets, one for Cycling.
 Athletics will have skewed demand.

 It's expected that this architecture will lead to isolation of the skewed demand and that the results of testing the model will not be surprising, but that this will provide a useful control for other architectures.

 ### Model 2 - shared queue middleware

-Requests via a shared queue to worker applications going to a distributed DB with two nodes, Athletics and Archery.
+Requests via a shared queue to worker applications going to a distributed DB with two nodes, Athletics and Cycling.

-### Model 3 - realistic Microservices
+### Model 3 - operational microservices

-DBs by operation (Search, Book, Return) with a backplane process for eventual consistency
+DBs by operation (Book, Search, Return).

+### Model 4 - microservices with event sourcing

+As above plus DB eventual consistency via event streaming e.g. using Kafka.

+`Book` is an event producer and consumer (produces when a ticket is booked, consumes returned tickets).

+`Search` is an event consumer (consumes the state of tickets that are booked and returned).

+`Return` is an event producer (produces returned tickets).

-### Model 4 - distributed DB with replication
+### Model 5 - distributed DB with replication

-### Model 5 - priority queues?
+### Model 6 - priority queues?

-### Model 6 - smaller Microservices?
+### Model 7 - smaller Microservices?

-Question: do this as a separate model or use this instead of model 3
+Question: do this as a separate model or use this instead of model 3/4?

-* Book Archery
 * Book Athletics
+* Book Cycling
 * Search
 * Return